PSHE / Online Safety / Global Citizenship Curriculum

 Curriculum Delivery

-Integrated and Progressive Curriculum: PSHCE is taught through dedicated curriculum time as well as through cross-curricular links with subjects such as Religious Education, Science, History, Geography, and assemblies.
+Integrated and Progressive Curriculum: PSHCE is taught through dedicated curriculum time as well as through cross-curricular links with subjects such as Religious Education, Science, History, Geography, and Collective Worship.
 This ensures that learning is meaningful, contextualised, and reinforced across different areas of the curriculum.
 All children also receive a separate online safety lesson each half term.

 Wider Opportunities and Enrichment